rshashank13/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 # interests:
-#   - Federated Learning
-#   - Statistical Machine Learning
-#   - Edge-Computing
+#   - Cognitive Modeling
-#   - Edge Accelerator Performance Characterization
+#   - Natural Language Processing
-#   - Distributed and Stochastic Optimisation
+#   - Artificial Intelligence Safety

 # Education to show in About widget
 # education:
 #   courses:
-#     - course: MS in Computer Science
+#     - course: Master of Science in Computer Science
 #       institution: University of Southern California
 #       year: 2024
-#     - course: BTech in Computer Science and Engineering
+#     - course: BE in Computer Science and Engineering
-#       institution: Indian Institute of Technology Dharwad
+#       institution: Sri Jayachamarajendra College of Engineering
-#       year: 2021
+#       year: 2019

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons